fnky/particle-life/README.md

     - Allocate as much during initialization, before rendering.
     - Measure and optimize `Universe.step()` function.
     - Measure random-js and prob.js performance to ensure it is not a huge bottleneck.
+- [ ] Add camera logic with zoom and tracking.

 ## Known Bugs